xp44mm/Notebook/RxInAction/02 Hello Rx.md

 company.Buffer(2, 1)
 ```

 The Buffer method outputs an array that holds the two consecutive ticks, as shown in figure 2.12.
-This enables you to calculate the difference between the two ticks to see whether it’s in the allowed threshold.
+This enables you to calculate the difference between the two ticks to see whether it's in the allowed threshold.

 Figure 2.12 After applying the Buffer() method on each group, you a get new type of notification that holds an array of the two consecutive ticks.